jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 The SLAM Toolbox is also a localization system that identifies the robot's position and orientation (pose) within its perceived world.

-To explain the concept of "location" in ROS, we must discuss the ROS Frame and Transform.
+To explain the concept of "Localization" in ROS, we must discuss the ROS Frame and Transform.

 #### Frame
 * A **Frame** refers to a 3D coordinate system used to define the spatial location and orientation of an entity (like a robot, sensor, or object) in space.